 In our attempts to maintain the quality and integrity of the data presented, it has often been necessary to exclude or downgrade data (including our own) which we have been unable to verify adequately.
 Wherever possible we will rectify such omissions where further specimens, images or information can be provided for confirmation.

 We are also aware that the result will be seen by some as representing the 'world according to Veron et al.'.
 To the extent that differences between taxonomists are resolved within the Veron et al. collective consensus, this is true, albeit following significant discussion and review of relevant literature, including original descriptions, by the team.
 But it is also a necessary part of providing a single coherent taxonomic framework from which to make comparisons.
 We have integrated the taxonomy and views of colleagues wherever possible, and have cited alternative views where integration has not proved feasible (see Taxonomic Notes in the Taxon Finder tool and in each Species Factsheet).
-Furthermore, the current Beta period of consultation will provide an opportunity for us to re-review decisions in the light of feedback.
+Such decisions may be reviewed in the light of feedback to this website.

 The data presented in this website are underpinned by a multitude of detailed studies undertaken by the authors from the 1970s until the present day, collectively representing more than 20,000 hours of diving.
 The spatial breadth of these studies extends almost around the globe providing the groundtruthing necessary to assess data from other sources and resolve conflicts that might otherwise have been overwhelming.
 Currently this includes (a) comprehensive studies in over 4500 sites in 50 ecoregions, (b) incomplete field studies targeting specific taxa in over 250 sites in 18 additional ecoregions and (c) transitory field observations in around 190 sites in 13 additional ecoregions.
 This fieldwork was sometimes undertaken concurrently by one of us with our associates on the same expedition and sometimes on different expeditions as time and opportunity allowed.
 In total, our coverage involved over 5000 sites in 85 of the world’s 150 ecoregions after separate studies in the same ecoregion are combined.